shaunbharat/minecraftstatushook/README.md

 ## Commands

 - `/setdiscordwebhook <webhook-url>`: Sets the Discord webhook that MinecraftStatusHook will send updates to.
-- `/potd`: Refreshes the password of the day, and sends it to the Discord webhook.
+- `/potd [<new-password>]`: Refreshes the password of the day, and sends it to the Discord webhook.
+- `/togglerefreshpotd`: Toggles whether the password of the day is refreshed on server start and every 24 hours automatically.

 ## Features